-Born in the early 1950s in rural Chesley, Ontario, the artist spent childhood summers on her grandparents' farm where, in her words, she "spent more time with the animals than with people".
+Born in 1950 in rural Chesley, Ontario, the artist spent childhood summers on her grandparents' farm where, in her words, she "spent more time with the animals than with people".
 She jokingly suggests that "perhaps that's why I visualize and create my character portraits with a sense of distance, as though they are of a different species than I".

 Among the legions of artists whose work and lives have indelibly influenced the artist are: William Blake, James Ensor, George Rouault, Edouard Vuillard, Kees VanDongen, Ivan Mestrovic, Marc Chagall, Ivan Albright, Willem De Kooning, Jackson Pollock....You get the point-the list is endless.

 In these Galleries, characters invite the reluctant voyeur into an intimate relationship, wherein the spectator participates in the private world of the subject.
 The titles themselves often bespeak an intimate world, and contribute to the newly forming relationship between subject and voyeur.